twoflypig/MachineServerPanel/README.md

 # MachineServerPanel
-This repository is about the control panel for multiply servers for deep learning experiments Nowadays, experiments about deep learning often needs to be runned on multiply servers and multiply GPUs, for example, hyper parameter searching.
+This repository is about the control panel for multiple servers for deep learning experiments Nowadays, experiments about deep learning often needs to be runned on multiple servers and multiply GPUs, for example, hyper parameter searching.
 It's a more common method to sovle it by using bash manually.
 However it have several drawbacks:

-- lack of one control panel, sometimes it's confused to run multiply bashs
+- lack of one control panel, sometimes it's confused to run multiple bashs
 - lack of managing the results of every experiments
-- lack of Visualizing the metrics together and managing them
+- lack of visualizing the metrics together and managing them

 As far as I know, there exits some tools like visdom(facebook) and jupyter.
 So can we build a client to server system, which is user friendly, and easy to manage experiments ?
 An idea is stated as above, any ideas and suggestions are weclomed!